Quriosity0/Houses-in-the-battlefield/README.md

-welcome to github page of GMod map named 'Houses in the battlefield'
+welcome the old branch of github page of GMod map named 'Houses in the battlefield'

-this page contains files for editing original map

 if you want to upload your edited map - just put my name in description as the original author

-note: github repository updates firstly, have beta versions of map for anyone (only zip archive with bsp)
+note: this branch of repository will NOT be updated anymore

 installation:

-gma file:

 put .gma file in Garry's mod/garrysmod/addons

-zip archive:

-drag & drop all .zip content to Garry's mod/garrysmod